dev-in-black/graphiti-mcp-server/README.md

 1. Ensure you have Python 3.10 or higher installed.
 2. A running Neo4j database (version 5.26 or later required)
-3. OpenAI API key for LLM operations
+3. API key for LLM operations:
+   - OpenAI API key (default)
+   - Google API key (for Gemini models)
+   - Azure OpenAI credentials

 ### Setup